Gift your loved ones a healthy heart this Valentine's Day with California Walnuts

 Also, when walnuts are part of an overall eating pattern such as in the Mediterranean diet (a diet rich in fish, vegetables, fruits, olive oil and nuts), your risk of heart disease and stroke may be significantly reduced.
 A recent study shows that, among persons at high cardiovascular risk, a Mediterranean diet supplemented with extra-virgin olive oil or nuts, including walnuts, reduced the incidence of major cardiovascular events.

-This story has not been edited.
-It has been published as provided by ANI

-For BUSINESS News Follow us on Facebook, Twitter, Google+ and for news updates download our News App.
+For TRENDING NEWS News Follow us on Facebook, Twitter, Google+ and for news updates download our News App.